 3 Worthing 'public realm' improvements

-As part of the priority to regenerate Worthing town, the West Sussex County Council (WSCC) Growth Team has worked in partnership with colleagues from Worthing Borough Council (WBC) to review and assess options for potential 'public realm' improvements in the town centre.
+As part of the priority to regenerate Worthing town, the West Sussex County Council (WSCC) Growth Team has worked in partnership with colleagues from Worthing Borough Council (WBC) to review and assess options for 'public realm' improvements to support revival of the town centre economy.
 Our aim is to improve the quality of connections between the train station, the seafront and the key redevelopment sites.